Frequently Asked Questions

 To get a FAFSA pin, go to www.pin.ed.gov

 Most financial aid is available for full time students.
-Part time students may qualify for a Pell grant and Stafford Subsidized and Unsubsidized loans.
+Part time students may qualify for a Pell grant and Stafford loans.
 Check with your financial aid counselor.

 Each year the U.S. Department of Education randomly selects approximately 30 percent of those who complete the FAFSA for a process called Verification.
 Verification is designed to make sure information submitted on the FAFSA matches actual tax records.

-If you are selected, Student Financial Services will ask you to complete a Verification Worksheet and attach signed copies of the 1040, 1040A or 1040EZ (Federal Tax forms) for both the parent and student.
-The Student Financial Services staff will compare the figures on the tax documents with what you reported on the FAFSA and make updates to your record if necessary.
+If you are selected, you will need to complete a Verification Worksheet and submit Tax Transcripts for both the parent and student.
+The Financial Aid Counselor will compare the figures on the tax documents with what you reported on the FAFSA and make updates to your record if necessary.
 If you have already received an award before verification is complete, a revised award may be sent.

 11. My parents are not helping me pay for school.
 How can I file without using their income information?